the-ge/prestashop-ro-translation-tool/README.md

 USAGE

-Copy prestashop_romanian_tranlsation_tool.php in your Prestashop root directory, then run it.
+Copy prestashop_i18n_ro_tool.php in your Prestashop root directory, then run it.

 Right now it saves the old translations in /translations/export/ro_yymmdd-hhmmss/.
 The old translations can be then restored by copying them over the prestashop root directory.